 September was jam packed with creative campaigns, including IKEA opening its first second-hand store, Yorkshire Tea creating a social distancing teapot, and Greggs launching the UK’s first sausage roll home delivery service.
 Here we break down two campaigns highlighting different causes and a lesson in crisis communications.

-Digital Detox Day
+Digital Detox Day And #VoteResponsibly

 The Royal Society of Public Health recently found that social media is more addictive than smoking and alcohol and that using it for more than two hours a day is associated with poor self-rating of mental health.